hapax/hapax.github.io/assets/extreme.md

 The politicians did not unite, and the Nazis consolidated their grip on Weimar politics.
-Gumbel was forced to leave his Professorship at Heidelberg shortly afterwards, and moved to France, before eventually landing in the US in 1940, where he taught at Columbia until his death in 1966.
+Gumbel was forced to leave his Professorship at Heidelberg shortly afterwards, and moved to France and then the US, where he taught at Columbia until his death in 1966.

 Gumbel's lectures were given under the auspices of the Applied Mathematics Division at the National Bureau of Standards.